-Here's How Long It Took Nvidia To Reach A $100B Market Cap
+Here's How Long It Took Nvidia To Reach A $100B Market Cap - Benzinga

-NVIDIA Corporation's (NASDAQ: NVDA) name has become synonymous with discrete GPUs and it is the unparalleled leader in the segment.
-The latest estimates by Jon Peddie Research showed Nvidia dominating with roughly 69% share in the fourth quarter of 2019 compared to rival Advanced Micro Devices, Inc.'s (NASDAQ: AMD) 31% in a duopolistic market.
+NVIDIA Corporation's NVDA name has become synonymous with discrete GPUs and it is the unparalleled leader in the segment.
+The latest estimates by Statista showed Nvidia dominating with roughly 83% market share compared to rival Advanced Micro Devices, Inc.'s AMD 17% in a duopolistic market.

 Nvidia's Early Bet On Gaming Growth